 - At least 3 inches in height

-- And placed approximately midway vertically on doors or side panels
+- And placed about midway vertically on doors or side panels

 If you outfitted your vehicle to comply with the NYC Traffic Rules for Commercial Vehicles, and you’re not sure if you succeeded; please feel free to send us a picture.
 We will be happy to share our opinion.

-Have you received a NYC parking ticket under these circumstances?
+Have you received an NYC parking ticket under these circumstances?
 Did you fight your New York City parking ticket?
 How’d you make out?
 Please share your experiences.
 It will help all of us.